kazu-yamamoto/hs-sympo-2012/README.markdown

 1. Best Current Practice for Design, Documentation and Test in Haskell
 1. Behavior Driven Development in Haskell

-Author: Simon HENGEL and Kazuhiko YAMAMOTO
+Author: Simon HENGEL, Trystan SPANGLER and Kazuhiko YAMAMOTO

-> @sol: Simon should be the first author because Simon did much more work than Kazu

-> @kazu: I don't agree.
-So far Kazu did most work on the paper, and it is his
-> idea.
-So I insist that Kazu is named first ;)

 ## Purpose of the paper

-Encourage Haskllers to write usage/examples/properties in their libraries with doctest/QuickCheck.
+Encourage Haskllers to write usage/examples/properties in their libraries with doctest/QuickCheck/hspec.

 ## Contribution

 1. Introduced doctest from Python community to Haskell community
+1. Introduced *spec from Ruby community to Haskell community
 1. Integrated doctest and QuickCheck
 1. Show best current practice of design/documentation/tests